tony-albanese/ci-project-4/README.md

 As a user, I can add a book from a form so that I can share my recommendation with other users.
 As a user, I can delete a book from list so that I can keep my recommendations current and germane.

+As a user, I can modify a book so that I can correct mistakes or improve content.
+As a user, I can comment on a book so that I can share my opinion about the book with the community.

 # Features

 ## Admin Panel